 When it comes to ground covers, I think Australian natives are some of the best out.
 Viola hederacea and dichondra repens are great as lawn alternatives or planted amoungst pavers or stone walkways.
 Pratia varieties and Wahlenbergia stricta are two other amazing ground cover with super cute little flowers.

-Grasses and sedges
+Aussie Native Grasses and Sedges

 Australia has some of the best native grass and sedge species available for use in your home garden.
 These can be clumping plants like lomandra, pennisetum and themeda australis, which can fill in blank spaces, cover ugly spots, as well as add texture and colour to areas.

 They can also include lawn alternatives, such as microlaena stipoides which makes for an amazingly soft and drought tolerant lawn.

 The last use for these type of plants is for filling in trouble spots in your garden.
 A lot of sedges and grases are super tough and can grow in areas that many other species can’t.
 Ficinia nodosa, and Carex appressa are two great looking sedges that will handle the wettest problem spot in your garden.